serverless/blog/posts/XXXX-XX-XX-tdd-serverless.md

   - serverless-mocha-plugin
 ```

-Now, run `sls` and the output should include following new commands that are included in the Mocha plugin.
+Now, run `sls` and the output should include following new commands that Mocha plugin adds to Serverless Framework.

 ```
 create test ...................
 Create mocha tests for service / function